 Another important addition to your XML Sitemap is change frequency.
 This will determine how often you envisage the content on a particular page to change, allowing search engines to know how often they should crawl your site.
 However, it's important to note that you should probably not set pages to "Daily" unless you do really intend on changing the content that often.
 The reason being is that if it is set to "Daily" and a search engines continually crawls the page over and over but there are no changes found then the search engine will most likely begin to ignore that page.

 The XML Sitemap is very important to your website so please do make sure you set it wisely.

 This option will hide a page from search engines entirely.
 This can be useful if there is content you'd like to keep unranked however, be sure to leave it unchecked if you do wish to have your page ranked.

 A great option to use if you are setting up campaign specific landing pages.
 Perhaps you have a page that is not on the top level of your sitemap, for instance it's URL is website.com/services/web-design/ but you would like to use a simpler URL to access the page.
 You'd like it to read website.com/web-design/, then simply enter web-design into the field and an Alternative URL will be setup for you page.
 To make sure we're telling the truth here we've added an Alternative URL to this page, you can also access it here: uskinned.net/seo-page-guide/ :-)

 Get started — for FREE!

-Join thousands of agencies, freelancers, enterprises & start ups worldwide who use uSkinned Umbraco themes to deliver results.
+Join thousands of agencies, freelancers & businesses of all sizes worldwide who use uSkinned Site Builder for Umbraco to deliver results.